someweisguy/esp_dmx/README.md

 Callbacks must handle both GET and SET requests in the same function.
 Some PIDs support GET requests, but not SET.
 In such cases, it is required for the user to verify the `cc` from the `rdm_header_t` passed in the function.
 If the `cc` is invalid, the user must call `rdm_encode_nack_reason(mdb, RDM_NR_UNSUPPORTED_COMMAND_CLASS)` and return `RDM_RESPONSE_TYPE_NACK_REASON`.

+If a request for a PID that does not have a registered callback is received, the DMX driver will automatically respond with an `RDM_RESPONSE_NACK_REASON` response citing `RDM_NR_UNKNOWN_PID`.
 Registering a callback which is already defined will overwrite the previously registered callback.
 Callbacks which are registered cannot be unregistered.

 This library defines several, required RDM response functions by default.
 These functions are automatically registered when the DMX driver is installed.
 This is needed to ensure that all RDM responders created with this library are compliant with the RDM specification.
 The list of these automatically registered functions can be found in the [Currently Supported RDM PIDs](#currently-supported-rdm-pids) section.
 The function for `IDENTIFY_DEVICE` should be overwritten to ensure that the callback performs a function to identify the device.
 Otherwise, responses to `IDENTIFY_DEVICE` will respond with `RDM_RESPONSE_TYPE_ACK` without doing any additional work.
 When using Arduino, the `IDENTIFY_DEVICE` callback will illuminate the built-in LED on the ESP32 breakout board.